 For Medicine, extra care needs to be taken to ensure that the science and mathematics subjects you have taken cover a syllabus appropriate for the course: applicants taking non-UK examinations are required to demonstrate a level of understanding in science and mathematics roughly equivalent to those applying with A levels.

 If you are concerned about the content of your syllabus, you may wish to compare the content of your syllabus to A level syllabuses available online.

-All candidates for Medicine are required to take the BMAT pre-interview assessment, which will take place in schools and other assessment centres.
-You must be registered in advance (separately to your UCAS application) to take the assessment, and please note that the deadline for registering is earlier than pre-interview assessments in other subjects.
+All candidates for Medicine are required to take the BMAT assessment, which will take place in schools and other assessment centres.
+You must be registered in advance (separately to your UCAS application) to take the assessment, and please note that the deadline for registering is earlier than pre-registration required assessments in other subjects.